2013–14 Manchester United F.C. season: February and March

 But again United did not follow it up with a win.
 A Michael Carrick own goal put them behind at Stoke City before Robin van Persie converted from Juan Mata's pass.
 A screamer from Charlie Adam, however, meant United returned from Staffordshire empty-handed.

-United also fell behind in their next game bottom-side Fulham.
+United also fell behind in their next game against bottom-side Fulham.
 Steve Sidwell shocked Old Trafford as United piled forward in search of the win.
 Mata's cross for fired in by Van Persie, and minutes later Carrick scored his first goal of the season with a neat finish from the edge of the box.
 Darren Bent's injury-time goal, however, meant United dropped two vital points again.

 United played well to come away from the Emirates with a 0–0 draw, denying Arsenal for the second time this season.
 Van Persie had two great chances to score but was denied by Arsenal keeper Wojciech Szczęsny.
 United got back to winning ways with a comfortable victory at Crystal Palace.
 Van Persie converted a penalty after Patrice Evra was fouled, before Wayne Rooney expertly volleyed in to seal the win.

 United's third away game in succession saw them travel to the ground where Alex Ferguson bowed out of the Premier League, at The Hawthorns against West Bromwich Albion.
 United eased to a 3–0 victory; Phil Jones headed in Van Persie's dangerous free kick just before half time, a sweeping move ended with Rooney heading in Rafael's right-wing cross and substitute Welbeck expertly finished off another fine move as United finally delivered a good performance.